-Michael Furman received his Ph.D. in Ancient History from the University of St Andrews in Scotland.
+Michael Furman earned his Ph.D. in Ancient History from the University of St Andrews.
 Originally from Washington state, he arrived at Florida State in 2018 where he taught in the Department of Classics for four years.
 A Greek Historian by training, his research focuses on the history of Boeotia and its most famous city, Thebes, in the fourth century B.C.
-Dr. Furman has been fortunate enough to live every historian's dream and dig in the city he studies, serving as a Supervisor on the Thebes Excavation for six years.
-In part due to his work as the TA Supervisor in Classics, his research portfolio now includes work on the pedagogy of the ancient world including his current research project Deconstructing Greek History which challenges the way ancient Greek history is taught at the undergraduate level in the United States.
-In addition to his role as an Honors Core Faculty member, Michael also works with the Director to coordinate curriculum development, including colloquium [lower- and upper-division], Honors Signature Courses, departmental honors sections, and Formative Experiences.
-He will also assist with recruitment of Honors Teaching Scholars.
+Dr. Furman has been fortunate enough to live the historian’s dream and excavate the city he studies, serving as a Supervisor on the Thebes Excavation from 2011-2016.
+Since coming to FSU, his research portfolio has expanded to include work on the pedagogy of the ancient world.
+His current research project, Deconstructing Greek History, challenges the way ancient Greek history is and has historically been taught at the undergraduate level in the United States.
+In addition to his role as an Honors Core Faculty member, Dr. Furman serves as the Assistant Director for Curriculum for the Honors Program.
+In this role, he works with the Director to coordinate curriculum development which includes overseeing the development of Honors Signature Courses and soliciting and scheduling departmental honors sections.
 When he is not working he enjoys playing golf and is a huge fan of Star Wars and Marvel, references to which frequently appear in his teaching.

-Appropriating the Past: The Use and Abuse of Ancient History in Modern Political and Social Movements – HUM 2937
+Appropriating the Past: The Use and Abuse of the Ancient World in Modern Society - IDH3114

-Alienating History: Ancient Aliens, Pseudoarchaeology, and Historical Inquiry - HUM 2937
+Alienating History: Ancient Aliens, Pseudoarchaeology, and Historical Inquiry - IDH3420

-The last decade has seen a dramatic change in media ostensibly meant for education.
-Channels such as History and Discovery have replaced much of their programming with shows like ‘Ancient Aliens’ and ‘The Curse of Oak Island’ that promote pseudoscience and speculation as a challenge to what they term ‘mainstream’ historical and archaeological methodology.
-This ‘pseudoarchaeology’ is also supported and promoted by an extensive digital presence.
+In the last decade, channels such as History and Discovery have replaced much of their programming with shows like ‘Ancient Aliens’ that promote pseudoscience and speculation as a challenge to what they term ‘mainstream’ historical and archaeological methodology.
 This course explores this phenomenon by utilizing the historical method and the principles of archaeology to interrogate the claims put forward on these programs and social media outlets.
 Students will gain an understanding of why these programs have become so popular, how they are affecting public understanding of the past, and how the fields of archaeology and history can adapt to digital media trends to disseminate scholarly understanding.